Pāvels Mihadjuks: Return to Latvia

 Following long-term talks in July 2010 Mihadjuks reached an agreement with that time Latvian champions Liepājas Metalurgs and signed a contract with them for 1,5 years.
 That season they participated in the UEFA Champions League, losing to the Czech club Sparta Prague on aggregate.
 In 2011 Mihadjuks helped Metalurgs finish the league as runners-up and they also ended their cup campaign as runners-up losing to FK Ventspils in the final.
 After the end of the 2011 season Mihadjuks extended his contract for another year and played in the UEFA Europa League.
 In a period of three years with Liepājas Metalurgs Mihadjuks played 46 league matches, scoring 4 goals.
 Before the start of the 2013 season he moved to Daugava Rīga.
 He played 21 league matches for Daugava and scored 1 goal, helping them achieve the best success in the club's history as they managed to finish the season in the top four and qualify for the UEFA Europa League.
 At the start of 2014 Mihadjuks moved to FC Jūrmala on a one-year deal and, furthermore, was elected as the club's captain for the following season.
 Soon after the start of the season the club experienced major financial difficulties and its results subsequently worsened.
 Being in debts with its players, the club let go of its leaders and in July 2014 Mihadjuks joined the newly formed FK Liepāja.
 He helped the club finish the season in the top four.
 In 2015 Mihadjuks became champion of Latvia with FK Liepāja, but in the next two seasons he managed to repeat the success with Spartaks Jūrmala, club to which Mihadjuks moved in June 2016.

 FK Tukums 2000

-In 2019, Mihadjuks joined FK Tukums 2000 at the age of 38, where he also was going to work as a youth coach.
+In 2019, Mihadjuks joined FK Tukums 2000 at the age of 38, where he now works as a youth coach.